CSS-Electronics/canedge-grafana-backend/README.md

 You should now see the sample data visualized in your imported dashboard.
 In the AWS EC2 console you can press `ctrl + B` then `D` to de-attach from the session, allowing it to run even when you close the GUI console.

-See also step 3 on loading your AWS S3 data and step 5 on deploying the app as a service for production.
+**Next:** See step 3 on loading your AWS S3 data and step 5 on deploying the app as a service for production.

 -----

 ### 3: Load your own data & DBC files
 Below we outline how to load your own data & DBC files.

-Note that you'll need to reactivate your virtual environment when re-starting the app (Windows: `env\Scripts\activate`, Linux: `source env/bin/activate`)
+Note: To activate your virtual environment use `env\Scripts\activate` (Linux: `source env/bin/activate`)

 #### Load from local disk
 - Replace the sample `LOG/` folder with your own `LOG/` folder (or add an absolute path)
-- Verify that your data is structured as on the CANedge SD card (`[device_id]/[session]/[split].MF4`)
+- Verify that your data is structured as on the CANedge SD card i.e. `[device_id]/[session]/[split].MF4`
 - Add your DBC file(s) to the root of the folder
-- Start the app again and update your dashboard
+- Verify that your venv is active and start the app

 #### Load from S3
 - Add your DBC file(s) to the root of your S3 bucket
-- Start the app with below syntax (use `python3` on Linux/EC2)
+- Verify that your venv is active and start the app with below syntax (use `python3` on Linux/EC2)

 ```
 python canedge_datasource_cli.py [endpoint] --port 8080 --s3_ak [access_key] --s3_sk [secret_key] --s3_bucket [bucket]
 ```

-- AWS S3 endpoint example: `https://s3.eu-central-1.amazonaws.com`
-- MinIO S3 endpoint example: `http://192.168.192.1:9000`
+AWS S3 endpoint example: `https://s3.eu-central-1.amazonaws.com` | MinIO S3 endpoint example: `http://192.168.192.1:9000`

 #### Regarding DBC files
 If you need multiple DBC files, consider merging & trimming these for performance.